rtackx/ComSim/README.md

 # ComSim

 ComSim is a community detection algorithm.

+Usage : comsim <link_list_file> <neighbor_distance> [similarity_index] [depth]

 Given a input network a partition of nodes into communities is identified.
+Any kind of network (unipartite, bipartite, multipartite, multilayer) can be used.

+If network has a bipartite structure, we should use a <neighbor_distance> of 2.

-It can also produce an output set of overlapping communities (see option [depth]).
+ComSim can also produce an output set of overlapping communities (see option [depth]).

-Usage : comsim <link_list_file> <neighbor_distance> [similarity_index] [depth]

 ##Information :